aleberh23/bazaar-sales-management-rest-api/README.md

 This Java Spring Boot REST application has been fully developed; however, it is crucial to emphasize that it does not provide a solution to an actual real-world necessity.
 Instead, it aligns with the requirements outlined in the final project assignment for the course.
 The application serves as a demonstration of practical skills in API development using Java with Spring Boot, adhering meticulously to the specified objectives and scenarios provided within the course curriculum.
 <h3>Desciption:</h3>
 It serves as a backend system for a bazaar, facilitating the management of products, clients, and sales.
 It provides endpoints for CRUD operations on products, clients, and sales, as well as additional functionalities such as retrieving low-stock products, fetching products from a specific sale, summarizing sales data for a specific day, and identifying the sale with the highest total amount.
 The system is designed to handle HTTP requests from both web and mobile clients.

 ## Technologies used:
+<h4>Java</h4>
+Java serves as the primary programming language for this project, providing robustness and platform independence for backend development.

+<h4>Spring Boot</h4>
+Spring Boot is utilized as the framework for building the RESTful API.
+It simplifies development with auto-configuration and embedded servers, enabling rapid development of production-ready applications.

+<h4>Spring Data JPA</h4>
+Spring Data JPA is used for data access and persistence.
+It simplifies data access layer implementation with repositories and query methods, facilitating interaction with the PostgreSQL database.

+<h4>PostgreSQL Database</h4>
+PostgreSQL is employed as the relational database management system for this project.

+<h4>Postman</h4>
+Postman is utilized for API testing and development.
+It provides a user-friendly interface for sending HTTP requests, testing endpoints, and validating API responses, ensuring the correctness and reliability of the API implementation.

 ## Images:
 Here are some screenshots of the working system.
 The data is censored.